vifm/vifm/README.md

 ### **vifm** - vi[m] like file manager, _v0.10.1_, _2001 – 2020_

-_This file last updated on 13 April, 2020_
+_This file last updated on 23 August, 2020_

 ## Brief Description ##